Content model

 How to model content in Optimizely Content Management System (CMS) (SaaS).

 Content is at the heart of CMS (SaaS).
-Before building your application, you should consider how you want to model your content.
+Before building your application, consider how you want to model your content.
 Your content can be any type, including webpages, components, and media, and can be shared across multiple platforms.
 It is important to model your content in a platform-agnostic way.
-Content modeling provides a "framework" for content structure in CMS (SaaS).
+Content modeling provides a "framework" for CMS (SaaS) content structure.

 Note

-Before you begin modeling yoru content, see Building blocks of the user interface for information on available property and content types in CMS (SaaS).
+Before you begin modeling your content, see Building blocks of the user interface for information on available property and content types in CMS (SaaS).

 Content modeling approaches

-How you approach modeling your content depends on your use cases and how you plan on displaying your content in your applications.
-Here are a few ideas to get you started:
+How you approach modeling your content depends on your use cases and how you plan to display your content in your applications.
+The following are a few approaches to consider:

-• Top-down approach – Start from a high-level overview and identify the main types of content you need first.
-These include blogs, product pages, forms, searches, and galleries—not necessarily the different pages you have on a site but the different types.
+- Top-down approach – Start from a high-level overview and identify the main types of content you need first (for example, blogs, product pages, forms, searches, and galleries).
 Then, you can work down to the individual page's details, one level at a time.

-• Bottom-up approach – Start at the most granular level of detail.
-You start with the finer details and slowly group these elements to form a larger content item.
-For example, you might think about the text in a call to action (CTA), then the CTA object itself, and the title text and body text afterward.
-These three elements can then be grouped as promo boxes or cards.
+- Bottom-up approach – Begin at the most granular level of detail.
+Start with the finer elements and group them to form larger content items.
+For example, consider the text in a call to action (CTA) element, then the CTA object itself, followed by the title text and body text.
+These components can then be grouped as a promo box or card.

-No matter the approach, the most important thing to consider when designing your content model is the level of control you want to give the CMS (SaaS) user, the freedom to adjust the content's layout and structure, and the content's reusability.
+Regardless of the approach, the most important considerations are the level of control you want to give users, the flexibility to adjust the content's layout and structure, and the ensuring content reusability.

 Content modeling steps